 For some, death is inevitable following a terminal illness, while others could get taken away suddenly.

-You’re likely reading this article because you’re finding it hard to cope with the loss of someone very dear to you.
-Grief is the process that everyone follows when someone dies, and each person deals with their grief in different ways.
+You’re likely reading this article because you’re finding it hard to cope with losing someone very dear to you.
+Grief is the process everyone follows when someone dies, and each person deals with their grief differently.

 Talk about your feelings

-Instead, it makes more sense to talk about your feelings with a friend, family member, or even a counsellor.
+Instead, talking about your feelings with a friend, family member, or even a counsellor makes more sense.
 The last thing you should do is blame yourself for things you did or didn’t do before your loved one’s passing.

 Do something to honour your loved one

 The person in your life that died wouldn’t want you to live your life feeling sad about their passing.
-Death is never something anyone wants to celebrate, but what you could do is honor that person’s life by doing something in their memory.
+Death is never something anyone wants to celebrate, but you could honor that person’s life by doing something in their memory.

 For example, you might wish to organise a charitable event and get your family members and friends to donate to a worthy cause.
 Or you might wish to raise money for a memorial bench or plaque in an area that they loved.